Broken foot, broken lens, and no place to stay helped remind me of community

 Great Photos Often Ask WHY?

-When I look at this photo above I want to know not just what they are doing, but rather the more important question WHY.
+Looking at the photo above, I want to know what they are doing.
+The more critical question is: WHY?

-My mentor Don Rutledge talked about how photographers need to approach their work like a child asking, “Why is the sky blue?”
+My mentor, Don Rutledge, talked about how photographers must approach their work like a child, asking, “Why is the sky blue?”

 I have written a few times on this blog about the importance of WHY.

-When I meet students of photography I like to ask what other interest do they have other than photography.
-I am asking this because when I look at their portfolios none of the photos have a passion in them.
+When I meet photography students, I like to ask what interests them other than photography.
+I am asking this because when I look at their portfolios, none of the photos have a passion in them.
 I don’t feel the photos.

-We make the choice on what we are going to photograph.
-If you understand WHY you like to photograph something you are understanding what is the core emotional connection between a subject and the audience.
+We choose what we are going to photograph.
+If you understand WHY you like to photograph something, you are understanding what is the core emotional connection between a subject and the audience.

 I recommend watching this TED talk by Simon Sinek on the importance of WHY

-I like the simplicity of understanding of reversing our normal way of talking.
-Get to the heart of the matter is what he is saying.
+I like the simplicity of understanding and reversing our usual way of talking.
+Getting to the heart of the matter is what he is saying.

-When I meet those college students they are often telling what they like to do and how they like to do it but seldom do they ever tell me WHY.
+When I meet those college students, they often tell me what they like to do and how they like to do it, but they seldom tell me WHY.

-This key to not just storytelling—it is core to finding the PURPOSE in your life.
-Once you understand why you like to do something it is much easier for you to chart the course for the rest of your life.
+This key to not just storytelling is at the core of finding the PURPOSE in your life.
+Once you understand why you like to do something, it is much easier to chart the course for the rest of your life.

 Key to a successful story: